whyismynamerudy/Planck/README.md

-# todoJavaApplication
+# Planck
-The To-Do/Homework Planner app I created as the final project for my IB CS HL Internal Assessment
+The To-Do/Homework Planner app, Planck, that I created as the final project for my IB CS HL Internal Assessment

 This application was created for the purposes of an internal assessment for my high school diploma; as such, it was created in such a way as to adhere to the constraints placed upon those in the diploma programme.
 It has been uploaded to this repository as a way to track my improvement over time.